 Blog — Appalachian Trail

 This is how it works for the whole trip: you meet people, you keep walking together for some hours, days, or weeks.
 Sometimes you meet them again, sometimes not.
 Sometimes you think somebody has left the trail and then you meet him eight weeks later again.
-And sometimes you just decide to walk on your own.

 Is this your first time doing a long-distance thru-hike?
 Yep—my first time!
 I'll be doing some longer hikes in the UK at home in Cornwall—namely around the Cornish coastal path for a week or two, but more than that won't be possible before I begin the AT.